 The Barclay House currently houses offices for the National Park Service and the McLoughlin Memorial Association.
 The Barclay House gift shop offers many hard to find books on northwest history and its pioneers, traditional toys, handcrafted goods, and other gift items.

 TOURS: House is open from February to December from 10:00am to 4:00pm on Fridays and Saturdays.
 Tours are 15 minutes after the hour with the last tour at 3:00pm.
 Gift Shop open all day.
-If tour is less than 10 people and you have questions, email McLoughlinMemorial@gmail.com.
-If more than 10 people, email Sarah_Green@nps.gov.
+For additional information or reservations, (required only for groups of 10 or more) email McLoughlinMemorial@gmail.com.

 The Barclay House

 719 Center Street Oregon City, Oregon 97045 U.S.A.

 Tours of the McLoughlin House begin at the Barclay House.
 Hours Friday and Saturday